-When you back up data to network drives, or FTP, you can change the connection speed used by Acronis True Image OEM.
+When you back up data to network drives, or FTP, you can change the connection speed used by Acronis True Image for Kingston.
 Set the connection speed that will allow you to use Internet and network resources without annoying slowdowns.